neoooks/k-nearest-neighbors/README.md

 # k-nearest-neighbors

-Fitting knn model for classification.
+Fitted a knn model for classification.